Finding Fast, Positive Solutions To Difficult Divorces

 - How strongly you and your spouse disagree on financial and/or child custody and support

-- How complex your marital estate is
+- The complexity of your marital estate

 - How difficult it is to arrive at a settlement